triton-inference-server/developer_tools/server/README.md

 See the [CMakeLists.txt](CMakeLists.txt) file for other build options.

-When the build completes, the library `libtritonserverwrapper.a` and examples can be found in the install directory.
+When the build completes, the library `libtritondevelopertoolsserver.a` and examples can be found in the install directory.

 For custom application, you can refer to